Megalopta genalis: Dominance hierarchy

 As stated previously, females of the species usually exhibit solitary behavior or stay in small groups.
-While this species is predominately solitary in behavior, it has been observed that queens are capable of co-inhabiting without other queens, as long as there is a clear dominance-submission relationship.
+While this species is predominately solitary in behavior, it has been observed that queens are capable of co-inhabiting with other queens, as long as there is a clear dominance-submission relationship.
 This is largely determined by ovary size: females with larger ovaries are dominant over those females with smaller ovaries.
 The size of the ovaries are different according to the size of the bee, meaning that smaller bees are more likely to be foragers with undeveloped ovaries.
 Among reproductive females, however, size does not have an effect on fecundity.
 Also included in this dominance determination is age: females with older age were more dominant.
 Females with fewer nest-mates are more likely to be aggressive towards other females than those with more nest-mates, demonstrating that social isolation could lead to aggression.
 In Halictidae species, it has been found that queens ram their heads into other adults in order to exert their dominance and to prevent the subordinates from entering regions that are reserved for the queen itself.